iamdhruvtripathi/Active-Directory-Homelab/kali/README.md

 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/b46f479f-3933-4689-9939-81b9549f465b" />
 </p>

 - Now, as a detective we also need to see what happened.
 If we take a look into Splunk searching for the Event ID `4768`, we can see indeed it was our Kali linux machine (IP address `10.10.10.20`) that requested the TGT.
 The account name was indeed `Alisha`.
-Furthermore, we can see `Pre_Authentication_Type` is set to `0` which means that Kerberos pre-authentication was explicitly bypassed or not required.
-Standard Kerberos authentication uses type `2` (`PA-ENC-TIMESTAMP`).
+Furthermore, we can see `Pre_Authentication_Type` is set to `0` which means that Kerberos pre-authentication was not required Standard Kerberos authentication uses type `2` (`PA-ENC-TIMESTAMP`).
 The `Ticket_Encryption_Type` is set to `0x17` which corresponds to `RC4-HMAC`.
 This specific hashing structure is easier to crack offline compared to AES-128 (`0x11`) or AES-256 (`0x12`)

 <p align="center">
 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/f55d592f-4fab-4ffe-a225-07d93a36b746" />